The Jakarta Post: Political stance and editorial opinion

-The Jakarta Post officially endorsed Joko Widodo-Jusuf Kalla ticket in the 2014 Indonesian presidential election, their first time doing so in its 31-year history.
-Kompas noted that it is the first time official support for a presidential candidate has been carried out by a media in Indonesia. considers The Post endorsement as "normal and valid".
+The Jakarta Post officially endorsed the Joko Widodo-Jusuf Kalla ticket in the 2014 Indonesian presidential election, their first time doing so in its 31-year history.
+Kompas noted that it was the first time official support for a presidential candidate by a media outlet in Indonesia.
+The Press Council considered The Post endorsement as "normal and valid".

+The newspaper earned a reputation for testing the limits of censorship.
+In July 2014, The Jakarta Post published a cartoon showing the ISIL flag with its oval shape replaced by a skull and crossbones, with the words Allah and Muhammad (which are sacred to Muslims and found on IS flags) displayed inside the skull shape.
+The paper apologised and retracted the cartoon following accusations by police and some Muslim groups that the cartoon insulted Islam.
+Editor-in-chief Meidyatama Suryodiningrat defended its publication as a "journalistic piece" criticising ISIL.

+Partnerships

+The newspaper has a partnership agreement in place with state media outlet China Daily to repost its content.
+The Jakarta Post in 2020 was one of eight news publishers selected by the US-based Google News Initiative and FTI Consulting for a four-month programme to grow its reader revenue and strengthen digital subscription capabilities.

 Editors-in-chief

-To date, The Jakarta Post has had seven editors-in-chief: Sabam Pandapotan Siagian (1983–1991), Susanto Pudjomartono (1991–2002), Raymond Toruan (2002–2004), Endy Bayuni (2004–2010), Meidyatama Suryodiningrat (2010–2016), Endy Bayuni (2016–2018), Nezar Patria (2018–2020) and M. Taufiqurrahman (October 2020 – present).
+Till today, The Jakarta Post has had seven editors-in-chief: Sabam Pandapotan Siagian (1983–1991), Susanto Pudjomartono (1991–2002), Raymond Toruan (2002–2004), Endy Bayuni (2004–2010), Meidyatama Suryodiningrat (2010–2016), Endy Bayuni (2016–2018), Nezar Patria (2018–2020) and M. Taufiqurrahman (October 2020 – present).

 Editions and other publications

 Sunday edition and J+

 The Jakarta Post's Sunday edition was launched on 18 September 1994.
 The Sunday edition included more in-depth stories, as well as entertainment and fiction that would not be published in the weekday editions.
 As part of cost-cutting measures amid declining print advertising revenue, the Sunday edition ceased publication in April 2016.
 It was replaced by a lifestyle and culture magazine called J+, which is included with the newspaper's Saturday edition.